nightmare-jpg/MK8DX-MMR/README.md

 ## March Update (in process making)

-- New site to Generate the links
+- New site to Generate the links (done)
 - Added Rank
 - Added Gain/Loss
 - pspStare2

+### Now you can generate your links on https://mk-8-dx-mmr.vercel.app/

 so i made this code for my friend mmr, it kinda scuffed code. so i might update it once in a while.